ricardosohn/flutter_dex/README.md

 Simply run `flutter run` from within the project folder.

 ### Contributions
-Thanks @ResoCoder for the amazing tutorial on [TDD + Clean Architecture for Flutter](https://resocoder.com/flutter-clean-architecture-tdd/).
+Thanks [ResoCoder](https://github.com/ResoCoder) for the amazing tutorial on [TDD + Clean Architecture for Flutter](https://resocoder.com/flutter-clean-architecture-tdd/).